-EMS103 EMERGENCY MEDICAL TECHNICIAN (EMT) - BASIC (7)
+EMS103 EMERGENCY MEDICAL TECHNICIAN (EMT) - BASIC (7-8)

-This course is designed for ambulance service members and others who need to be trained to the level of EMT Basic.
-Students will learn how to provide quality emergency care to victims of accidents and illness, recognize the nature and seriousness of the patient's condition, assess the patient's requirements for emergency care, and administer appropriate emergency care to stabilize the patient's condition.
-Permission of instructor or advisor is required.
+This course is designed for ambulance service members and others who need to be trained to the level of EMT.
+Students will learn how to provide emergency care to victims of accidents and illness, recognize the nature and seriousness of the patient's condition, assess the patient's requirements for emergency care, and administer appropriate pre-hospital care to stabilize the patient's condition.
+Upon completion of this course students will be eligible to test for the National Registry of EMT (NREMT), national certifying examination.
 Formerly CJ103.
 Course offering: As needed.
-Prerequisite: 18 years old
+Prerequisite: HL 131 & EN 100R Minimum age 18 years old.
+Police, Court & Drug clearance will be needed 30 days prior to clinicals.
+Physical Exam (no older than 6 months prior to clinicals).
+Drivers License.

-- 1. Recognize all types of emergencies. - 2.
+- 1. Describe all types of emergencies. - 2.
 Demonstrate skills needed to provide emergency care to victims. - 3.
 Determine the extent of a patient's condition and assess requirements for care.